A framework for human-AI integration in the enterprise

 - C-level executives, product managers, AI architects, and data scientists

 Bahman Bahmani details the shortcomings of existing machine learning interpretability approaches and provides architectural blueprints (e.g., parallel versus serial patterns) for human-AI integration.
 Bahman also introduces the notion of modifiability, a particular form of debuggability, where human operators can not only audit but also modify the behavior of a machine learning system, irrespective of how (e.g., due to which combination of input features) the system decided on its course of behavior.
-You’ll learn three design ideals for modifiability in critical applications, namely immediacy, determinism, and simplicity (of the modifications), and the role of user interfaces (for the humans in the loop) in achieving these design goals.
+You’ll learn three design ideals for modifiability in critical applications, namely immediacy, determinism, and simplicity (of the modifications), as well as the role of user interfaces (for the humans in the loop) in achieving these design goals.

-You’ll see examples and case studies from real-world, operational, large-scale AI systems for applications such as product categorization, information extraction from unstructured documents, and online ad auctioning and you’ll gain an actionable framework for how to approach human-AI integration for your own enterprise workflows, products, and services.
+You’ll see examples and case studies from real-world, operational, large-scale AI systems for applications such as product categorization, information extraction from unstructured documents, and online ad auctioning, and you’ll gain an actionable framework for how to approach human-AI integration for your own enterprise workflows, products, and services.

 - Familiarity with AI